unlock-protocol/docs/docs/tutorials/smart-contracts/ethers.md

 # Using Unlock Protocol's contract with Ethers

-[Ethers](https://docs.ethers.io/) is a populer Ethereum library written in Javascript.
+[Ethers](https://docs.ethers.io/) is a popular Ethereum library written in JavaScript.
 It lets developers easily integrate Ethereum smart contracts in their applications.

 In order to "read" state from the blockchain, Ethers requires the use of a provider.
-Based on the network that the contracts you are trying to interface with are deployed, you will have to use a different provider.
+Different providers are required for different networks that a contract might be deployed to.

 Similarly, if you are trying to modify the state of a contract, you will need to use a "signer", connected to a provider.

 ## Accessing the contracts ABI

 The ABI is a description of all functions supported by a smart contract.
-Ethers uses ABI to "construct" JavaScript objects that map with the smart contracts.
-All of the Unlock contracts are not only open source, but also verified on Etherscan.
+Ethers uses an ABI to "construct" JavaScript objects that map to the smart contracts.
+All of the Unlock contracts are not only open source but also verified on Etherscan.
 This means you can easily retrieve their ABI from there.
 (You can also use our `@unlock-protocol/contracts` package).

-It is also possible to use JSON files to provide the ABI.
+It is also possible to use JSON files to provide an ABI.

 ## Basic Example

 In this first example, we want to read state from a specific lock deployed on Goerli.
+We're using a provider that allows you to easily create connections to many different blockchains [Infura](https://infura.io/) but you could just as easily use [Ankr](https://www.ankr.com/) or [Tatum](https://tatum.io/).

 ```javascript
 const ethers = require("ethers");